romankh3/usage-image-comparison/README.md

         // Create ImageComparison instance based on previous data ImageComparison imageComparison = new ImageComparison(bufferedImage1, bufferedImage2, result);

+        //Can be configured threshold value, by deafault it's 5. imageComparison.setThreshold(15)

+        //Can be configurated rectangleLineWidth, by default it's 1. imageComparison.setRectangleLineWidth(10)

         //Compare them
         BufferedImage result = imageComparison.compareImages();